 In this article, we will cover the hiking paths to the 2022/23 eruption site, the car parking info, live videos of the volcanos, how to pack for the hike and other essential safety rules for the eruption site.
 Read on and learn all about the volcanic Eruption in Geldingadalur Valley.

 There are 2 designed parking lots at the eruption site P1 and P2.
 These two parking lots are designed for different hiking paths; please choose the walking path before parking.
 To park at these parking lots, you must pay online via the parka website.
 The parking fee is 1000 ISK (approx 8 USD) per car, and it is valid for 24 hours.

-Path B is an alternative path to Path A, and it is only used when the volcano gases cover path A. So there are only 2 main hiking paths to the erupting volcano in 2022:
+Path B is an alternative path to Path A, and it is only used when the volcano gases cover path A, the hiking paths will be closed when the volcano gases cover any of the paths.
+As of 18 July 2023, there are only 1 main hiking path (Path C) to the erupting volcano in 2023:

 starting from Parking P1, one way is around 3.2 km long; a round trip would be around 6.4 km, and the hiking time would be around 4 to 5 hours per round trip.
 By using Path A, you can see both creater in 2021 and the new eruption site in 2022.